IsotopeLtd/isotope/lib/src/registrar/README.md

 # Registrar

-This is a simple **Service Locator** for Dart and Flutter projects with some additional goodies highly inspired by [Splat](https://github.com/reactiveui/splat).
+Registrar is a simple service registry for Dart and Flutter projects with some additional functionality highly inspired by [Splat](https://github.com/reactiveui/splat).
 It can be used instead of `InheritedWidget` or `Provider` to access objects e.g. from your UI.

 Typical usage:
 * Accessing service objects like REST API clients, databases so that they easily can be mocked.